hbroek/reken/documentation/developer-guide/chapter-4.md

 <output data-text="State: $(addressData.state}"></output>
 ```

-The rest call populates the `addressData` variable with the `address` subtree from the JSON file.
+The REST call populates the `addressData` variable with the `address` subtree from the JSON file.
 As a result the expressions to get the address data can just specify `addressData.propName` instead of `addressData.address.propName`

 ## 4.14 data-rest-options